 Removal from Team

-Obviously, ALL efforts should be made in order work out the issue involved, and this is and should always be a last resort.
+Obviously, ALL efforts should be made in order to work out the issue involved, and this is, and should always be, a last resort.

 Player Misconduct Reporting and Sanctions

-• All AYSO policies and procedures for Dispute Resolution and Due Process shall apply to all coaches and volunteers within the AYSO ALLIANCE program.
+- All AYSO policies and procedure for Dispute Resolution and Due Process shall apply to all coaches and volunteers within the AYSO Alliance program.

 STATE ASSOCIATION NOTES (Subject to local authority)

-• PLEASE direct all questions/comments/etc., related to the State Association or applicable gaming circuit through the Area ALLIANCE Director.
+- PLEASE direct all questions/comments/etc., related to the State Association or applicable gaming circuit through the Region or Area ALLIANCE Director.